Greyfriars, Lincoln: Under Lincoln City Council

 In 1900 the building ceased to be used as a school.
 It was restored under the supervision of Lincoln architect William Watkins.
 It was opened to the public as the City and County Museum on 22 May 1907.
 The Museum was administered by the City of Lincoln and the first Curator was Arthur Smith who retired in 1934 and was followed by F. T. (Tom) Baker, who was the son of the Lincoln architect Fred Baker.

 Lincolnshire County Council

 In 1974 control of the Museum passed to Lincolnshire County Council.
 In September 1993 the museum's use of Greyfriars changed with the building becoming a venue for annually changing exhibitions while its main collections underwent a programme of conservation and research in expectation of a new home being built.
 In 2005, The Collection opened on a new site on Danesgate, adjacent to the Usher Gallery, with the two being jointly managed as a cultural centre for art and archaeology.

 After closure the building was used for a period by the Central Library, but from 2008 has been left vacant, apart from occasional use for contemporary art exhibitions and installations.
 In 2016 the city council considered selling the building.

+A project, funded by £3m from organisations including the National Lottery Heritage Fund, will bring Greyfriars back into use.
+It is on Historic England's Heritage at Risk Register but it could reopen in 2025 as a venue for weddings, conferences and education, run by Heritage Lincolnshire.